MuLancer/APEuro/country/Britain.md

 Henry VII

 Henry VIII
-   * _Act_: Act of Supremacy, which acknowledged the King of England as the Supreme Head of Anglican Church.
+   * **Act**: Act of Supremacy, which acknowledged the King of England as the Supreme head of Anglican Church.
    * _Religion_: converted England to Anglican Church because he wanted to marry another wife in order to obtain a male offsping.

 Edward